 Mikrotone Entertainment suggests using this website with the Google Chrome Browser.
 If you do not already have it, simply click the Chrome logo above, or here.

-We produce live Immersive Entertainment, creating a hyper reality in the survival horror genre for our audience to engage and feel ownership in.
+THE PUPPETMASTERSWe produce live Immersive Entertainment, creating a hyper reality in the survival horror genre for our audience to engage and feel ownership in.
 We strive to create controversial content that keeps our audience talking long after the experience is completed.

 Live Immersive Theater Event broken down: